hcagri/T-GNN/README.md

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.

 # 2. The method and my interpretation

 ## 2.1.
 The original method
-@TODO: Explain the original method.

 - Given one pedestrian with observed trajectory, the aim is to predict the future trajectory.
 	- The goal is to predict trajectories of all the pedestrians simultaneously.